 There are many advantages of home solar energy.
 You can reduce emissions, raise your property values, and qualify for tax benefits.
 With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Brookdale, your best time to install solar panels is in the spring and fall.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Brookdale amount to $714.

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 The sun shines frequently in Brookdale, meaning your payback period could last 16.4 years per 5 kW of capacity on the high end.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-A majority of solar contractors in the Brookdale area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+A majority of solar contractors in the Brookdale area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.